Sentinel QMSv5 · AuditLog.AI · Technology

 Assemble & review

-QA-approved evidence bundles (1–10,000+ files) are selected for freeze.
-No hashes are computed until the bundle is stable.
+A QA-approved exported evidence bundle is selected for verification.
+No cryptographic commitments are published until the bundle is stable.

 2